SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 Currently there is some problem to diplay it in IRuby notebook, but in web application you can see something like this using `df_datatable.div` :

-{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/datatables_basic1.png?raw=true 'Baisc table using Datatables' 'Baisc table using Datatables' %}
+{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/datatables_basic1.png?raw=true 'Basic table using Datatables' 'Basic table using Datatables' %}

 ## How to use it in Ruby web application